How to Match Ties to your Suits and Shirts

 The Dark Knot Tip: Generally, it is easier to start with smaller scale patterns closer to your body, and to work your way up.
 This will help to create the desired level of contrast, with your tie visually popping off the strongest.

 Are you looking to upgrade your Tie Wardrobe with a Free Style Consultation?
-Check out our Starter Kits below!
+Please feel free to check out our Ties & Accessories Starter Kits!

 Please view The Dark Knot's video on Matching Tie Patterns here: